 Portfolio papers will be evaluated by at least two members of the Philosophy Department who may, at their discretion, schedule an oral discussion of one or more of the papers with the candidate.
 They will present their evaluation to the department as a basis for its vote.

-All submissions must be e-mailed in Word format electronically to Sue Newland at: email@example.com by 12:00 noon on Friday, April 11, 2014.
-ALL SUBMISSIONS MUST BE IN WORD FORMAT, AND INCLUDE A COVER PAGE LISTING AUTHOR’S NAME AND TITLE OF THE PAPER (WHICH MUST ALSO BE INCLUDED ON THE FIRST PAGE OF THE PAPER ITSELF).
+All submissions must be e-mailed in Word format electronically to Sue Newland at: email@example.com by 12:00 noon on Friday, April 8, 2016.
+ALL PAPERS MUST BE IN WORD FORMAT, AND INCLUDE A COVER PAGE LISTING AUTHOR’S NAME AND TITLE OF THE PAPER (WHICH MUST ALSO BE INCLUDED ON THE FIRST PAGE OF THE PAPER ITSELF).
 The author’s name should NOT appear on any subsequent pages.

-Students intending to apply for Distinction in Philosophy need to contact Professor Grenberg well before the April 11 deadline.
-Please talk with Professor Grenberg if you are undecided or have questions.
+Students intending to apply for Distinction in Philosophy need to contact the department Chair well before the April 8 deadline.
+Please talk with the Chair if you are undecided or have questions.